noahwo/cs144-notes/README.md

 - World Wide Web(HTTP): client-server model
 - BitTorrent: peer-to-peer model, *client - Tracker - other clients*
-- Skype: Mix of the both, *depends on if Skype clients can directly commu*
+- Skype: Mix of the both, *depends on if Skype clients can directly communication*

 ## The 4 Layer Internet Model